SahasraKalwa/UK-ROAD-ACCIDENTS-DASHBOARD/README.md

 --Relation between Casualties by Area/Location and by Day/Night.
 ##Insights:
 --Cars has maximum casualties with 10763 which is 80% of 13661 total casualties.
---Most of the accidents took place in urban areas, daylight, single roadtype and dry surfaces.
+--Most of the accidents took place in urban areas, in daylight, in single roadtype and on dry surfaces.